Eth-Digital-Identity/erc721-digital-id/README.md

-***cartel.finance***
+***Unbranded***

 **Highlights**
 *-Compliant ERC-20 token following best practices.
-Uses Solidity version 6.9.
-No burn or rebase.*
+Uses Solidity version 6.9.*
-*-Total supply of 50,000.
-1000 token airdrop to 49 most dedicated DeFi Crypto Cartel members (49,000).*
-*-Fully and evenly distributed airdrop.
-No ICO.
-No mint function.
-No lockup.
-No dev fund.*
-*-Contract address: *
+*-Uses Truffle for build and deployments.
+Can compile with Buidler and uses Buidler to run Mocha for test cases in VS Code with breakpoints.

 **To Do**
+-Learn enough to be able to fork the next cool project that comes along.
 -Write script to deploy the contracts.
 Use truffle-flattener if it helps.
 -Link to an airdrop library or add airdrop function.
--Learn/setup everything needed to fork the next cool token project.
+-Write more test cases.
+-Create nonfungible token that represents someones physical identity or authenticates an art piece.

 **Roadmap (tentative)**
+-Brand coin
 -Deploy website
 -Uniswap listing
 -Bamboo Relay Exchange listing